avo-hq/docs.avohq.io/docs/3.0/avo-2-avo-3-upgrade.md

   def fields
     field :id, as: :id, filterable: true
-    field :name, as: :text, sortable: true, show_on: :preview, filterable: true field :logo, as: :external_image, hide_on: :show, as_avatar: :rounded do if record.url
+    field :name, as: :text, sortable: true, show_on: :preview, filterable: true

-        "//logo.clearbit.com/#{URI.parse(record.url).host}?size=180"
+    tabs do
+      tab "Info" do
+        panel do
+          field :created_at, as: :date_time, filterable: true
         end
       end
+    end

+    sidebar do
-    field :created_at, as: :date_time, filterable: true
+      field :updated_at, as: :date_time, filterable: true
+    end

+    panel "Logo" do
+      field :logo, as: :external_image, hide_on: :show, as_avatar: :rounded
+    end

+    tool Avo::ResourceTools::TeamTool
   end
 end
 ```